ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

 1. **Asynchronous Support**: Fully async-first framework, designed for handling concurrent requests more efficiently than Flask.
 2. **Familiar to Flask Users**: Quart maintains a Flask-like API, making it easier for Flask developers to switch without much relearning.
+Quart is already used in Nachet so our team is already familiar to it.
+3. **Rich Ecosystem**: A similar ecosystem as Flask.
+Both are developped by the same team.
-3. **WebSocket and HTTP/2 Support**: Native support for WebSockets and HTTP/2, making it a good option for real-time applications.
+4. **WebSocket and HTTP/2 Support**: Native support for WebSockets and HTTP/2, making it a good option for real-time applications.
-4. **Flexible**: Like Flask, Quart is highly customizable and can be tailored to the exact needs of the project.
+5. **Flexible**: Like Flask, Quart is highly customizable and can be tailored to the exact needs of the project.

 **Cons :**

 1. **No Built-In Swagger Support**: Unlike FastAPI, Quart does not provide automatic API documentation, requiring additional libraries or manual setup.
-2. **Smaller Ecosystem**: Quart’s ecosystem is less mature than Flask’s, meaning fewer extensions and tools are readily available.
-3. **Less Popular**: Quart has a smaller community compared to Flask and FastAPI, which might mean fewer resources and examples available.
-4. **Performance**: While Quart is async-first, it is generally considered slightly slower than FastAPI in high-concurrency use cases.
+2. **Performance**: While Quart is async-first, it is generally considered slightly slower than FastAPI in high-concurrency use cases.

 ## Consequences